Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Simulations

 \subsection{Sparse identification of chemical reaction networks}

-We now demonstrate an example of regularized adaptive dynamics prediction for an unknown chemical reaction network.
 Consider a set of chemical reactions with $N$ distinct chemical species.
 Under the continuum hypothesis and the well-mixed assumption, mass-action kinetics dictates that the system dynamics can be described exactly in a monomial basis~\citep{network_obs},

 where $x_i$ is the concentration of chemical species $i$, $\bGam$ is the stoichiometric matrix, and the $a_{ji}$ are stoichiometric coefficients.
 Under the assumption that the full state of the network is measured, consider the adaptive dynamics predictor